-DuckWeb will prevent you from registering for a course if you have an incomplete in the same course.
-You must work with your instructor (without repeating or sitting in the course) to complete the required work and your final grade will be recorded in the term that you registered for the course.
+No. DuckWeb will prevent you from registering for a course if you have an incomplete in the same course.
+You must work with your instructor (without repeating or sitting in the course) to complete the required work.
+The instructor will update the final grade; it will be recorded in the term that you registered for the course.
 Exceptions may be possible for incompletes given prior to 2005 which are permanently recorded on your transcript.
 The Office of the Registrar can assist you with the petition process.

 I transferred a class to the UO, and it is equivalent to a UO course on my transfer evaluation.
 Can I register for the same course at the UO?

 Transfer classes are subject to the Repeat Policy.
 Your ability to repeat the course will depend on the grade you earned and how many times you attempted the course.

 - If you attempted the course less than three times and received an N, N*, or C- or below for the transfer class, you will be able to register for the course.

 - If you transfer a class to the UO with a P, C or higher, you cannot register for it again at the UO.

 - If you attempted the course three times, you will not be able to register for it again at the UO.

 Please note: transfer course grades are not included in your UO term or cumulative GPA.

 I want to retake a class at another institution that I already passed at the UO with a P, P*, or C or higher, then transfer that class back to the UO.
 Can I do that?

 No. Although nothing would prevent you from taking classes elsewhere, the UO will not give you credit for the course when you submit your official transcript.
 Please note: transfer course grades are not included in your UO term or cumulative GPA.